 Hill House, The Hill, Happisburgh, NR12 0PW

-Walk here from: The Crib, Thatchers, Heather Cottage, High Barn and White Cottage.
+Walk here easily from: The Crib, Heather Cottage and White Cottage.

-Literally up the street from most of our Happisburgh Cottages, Hill House is a cosy, welcoming pub, dating back to 1550.
-Packed with period features, the pub features a central bar, dining room and a large beer garden.
+Literally up the street from our Happisburgh Cottages, Hill House is a cosy, welcoming pub, dating back to 1550.
+Packed with period features, the pub features a central bar, pool table, dining room and some benches at the front where you can watch the sun go down.
 The kitchen serves up tasty home-cooked pub cuisine using seasonal ingredients, locally sourced produce and meats.
 At the bar there’s a large selection of soft drinks and spirits to choose from, as well as wine, beer, cider and ales, some brewed by the on-site brewery!

 “The Hill House staff were welcoming enough to allow our six dogs in and kind enough to let us take our meals back to The Crib when they started to play up!
 We returned the plates the next day.”

 The Star, School Road, Lessingham, NR12 ODN

 Walk here easily from: Thatch Cottage, Corner Cottage, The Walnut and Victoria Cottage

 The Star is one of those places that everyone knows about… but no-one tells you about (probably because we like to keep this gem of a place all to ourselves!)
 Situated on a quiet country road, this pub has a bar full of character and a separate lounge area, both with big tables and comfy seats and a great selection of drinks including a regular selection of local and guest ales.
 Food-wise, choose from traditional pub grub, daily specials and a yummy Sunday roast!
 There are vegetarian options to choose from too.

 “The Star in Lessingham has great food and beer and always a great welcome for the dogs!”